Train on the Namibia Safari by Luxury Train aboard Rovos Rail’s Pride of Africa journey

 Day 4: Fish River Canyon

-This morning, explore the gigantic Fish River Canyon, largest canyon in Africa.
+Enjoy a leisurely breakfast and lunch on the train this morning.
+This afternoon, explore the gigantic Fish River Canyon, largest canyon in Africa.
 The vast rocky landscape breaks up into a series of spectacular cliffs.
 Its size is impressive: 100 miles (161 km) long, up to 17 miles (27 km) wide and 1,800 feet (550 m) at its deepest.

 After breakfast, transfer to the airstrip for your short flight to Sossusvlei.